Tsarpf/MarchingCubesGPU/README.md

 DirectX Marching Cubes
 =========

 Marching Cubes algorithm implementation with DirectX / C++.
-Heavy lifting done on the geometry shader
+Heavy lifting done on the geometry shader.

-##How to use
+## How to use
 For now the only way to use the program is to download the project, fix DirectX SDK paths if needed, run the project and observe the results.
 - To change the precision of the resulting geometry, change the data size (height, depth, width) variables in the beginning of DirectXApp::setupVisualizationData().
 - To change how the geometry is coloured, play with the variables that are named something related to colors in the geometry shader.
 - To visualize different kinds of density data, select (comment/uncomment) one of the functions in the beginning of VolumetricData::CreateTestData().
 The descriptions of the images below have the name of the function that was used to create the densities for that image in the parentheses.

-##Example outputs
+## Example outputs

 Ugly gif of the thing live
 ![Ugly gif of the thing live](http://i.gyazo.com/1f624e77c0cff991dd9cc0eaa951f526.gif)